EdelweissFE/EdelweissMPM/README.md

  * Output to Paraview, Ensight, CSV, matplotlib
  * Interfaces to powerful direct and iterative linear solvers

-EdelweissFE makes use of the [Marmot](https://github.com/MAteRialMOdelingToolbox/Marmot/) library for finite element and constitutive model formulations.
+EdelweissMPM makes use of the [Marmot](https://github.com/MAteRialMOdelingToolbox/Marmot/) library for cells, material points and constitutive model formulations.